 - Can demonstrate a significant economic benefit for the host community as determined by the office;

 - Generates at least 25 paid overnight stays in a motel, hotel, vacation rental, or other lodging establishment; and

 - Meets any additional criteria established by the office.

-The program may offer rebates of up to 10% of the hard costs of an eligible event or eligible personal event.
+The program may offer rebates of up to 10% of the hard costs of an eligible event.
 A hard cost means an actual incurred cost associated with hosting the event, as determined by the office in consultation with industry stakeholders.
 The program may also offer rebates of up to 25% for COVID-19-related costs, which are hard costs that are directly related to complying with public health orders or other mandates issued in response to the COVID-19 pandemic, as determined by the office in consultation with industry stakeholders.
 The primary organizer or booking agent, as determined pursuant to guidelines developed by the office, may apply for and receive the rebate for an eligible event.

 The program may provide direct support to attract eligible events that have the potential to generate significant economic impact and affect multiple counties.
 The costs of all such direct support cannot exceed 5% of the total appropriation for the program.